sylphrena0/classe/documentation.md

 * **Continued working on latex paper.**

 ## Friday, July 29th, 2022
-* **Worked on generalizing bash scripts - I kept hitting roadblocks all day and unfortuntuly didn't get much else don't today.
-These updated scripts still don't really work, I will leave them be untill I have more time.
-I will finish the last coding things on Monday.**
+* **Worked on generalizing bash scripts - I kept hitting roadblocks.
+These updated scripts still don't really work, I will leave them be until I have more time.**
+* **I did get one version of a generalized bash script to work, it just doesn't accept arguments in bash (but it works well).
+Updated scripts to use that and kept the working file if I have time to improve more.**
+* **Ran more bayesian optimization, will examine results on monday (train models and maybe get new optimial model).
+Also need to do more models with selected features on monday.**
+* **Ran limited Tc models with no outliers.**
 * **Met with a staff scientist to chat about career stuff!**

 </details>